 In the recent years, the use of articulating cement spacers has become increasingly popular in both the hip and the knee following resection.
-Traditionally, antibiotic-loaded cement spacers have been performed by surgeons intraoperatively using a variety of technique ranging from hand-made techniques using a bulb syringe to fashion a femoral head, to molded systems with or wihtout a metal endo-skeleton to prevent fracture, to a sophisticated multi-size and multilength spacer system with a large endo-skeleton and a constrained metal on polyethylene articulation to prevent both dislocation and fracture (PROSTALAC, DePuy, Warsaw, IN).
-However, in cases in which the infecting organisms are known preoperatively, prefabricated cement spacers (Spacer.G® or InterSpace® Hip) may be utilized.
+Traditionally, antibioticloaded cement spacers have been performed by surgeons intraoperatively using a variety of technique ranging from hand-made techniques using a bulb syringe to fashion a femoral head, to molded systems with or wihtout a metal endo-skeleton to prevent fracture, to a sophisticated multi-size and multi-length spacer system with a large endo-skeleton and a constrained metal on polyethylene articulation to prevent both dislocation and fracture (PROSTALAC, DePuy, Warsaw, IN).
+However, in cases in which the infecting organisms are known preoperatively, prefabricated cement spacers may be utilized.
+The first preformed temporary hip spacer system for twostage revision arthroplasty was Spacer-G (Tecres S. pA., Sommacompagna, Verona, Italy).
+The Spacer-G contains 1 gm of gentamicin per 40 gms of cement or gentamicin and vancomycin depending on the model preloaded into the cement that makes up the preformed hip spacer.
+The InterSpace® Hip (InterSpace® Hip, Tecres SpA, Verona, Italy - Hexactech Inc. Gainesville, FL, USA), is identical to the spacer G with the exception of having a stainless steel endoskeleton to help reduce the incidence of fracture.